wmcclinton/Pot_Buddy/README.md

 ![alt text](logo.png)

-## Here lies the blueprints of your own robotic body for your plant buddies.
+## Here lie the blueprints of your own robotic body for your plant buddies.

 Pic: